AryanShuklaa/Responsive-Page/README.md

-This is a responsive page using the following languages Frontend - HTML,CSS,JS
-Backend - XAMPP server
+Responsive Page using HTML,CSS,JS , PHP and XAMPP server
-Middle tier - PHP